Austin Slater Player Props: Giants vs. Mets

 Austin Slater At The Plate

-- Slater is hitting .368 with two doubles, two home runs and five walks.
+- Slater has two doubles, two home runs and five walks while batting .368.

-- In 26 games played this season, he has homered in two of them.
+- In 26 games played this year, he has gone deep in two of them.

-- Slater has driven in a run in seven games this year (26.9%), including two games with multiple runs batted in.
+- In seven games this year (26.9%), Slater has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in nine games this season (34.6%), but has had no multi-run games.
+- He has scored in nine of 26 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.